DidoeS14/MyTMS_tomato_monitoring/README.md

  ```
  3. Download Model Weights:
   - Access the pre-trained weights from the [Releases](https://github.com/DidoeS14/tomato_monitoring/releases) section.
-  - Place the downloaded weights in the `weights/` directory.
+  - Place the downloaded weights in a `weights/` directory.

   4. Configure Settings
   - Create the `config.ini` following the example from `config.ini.example` or check the example [here](https://github.com/DidoeS14/tomato_monitoring/blob/main/config.ini.example).